The Worst Home Selling Mistake

 How This Slip Up Cost a Home Seller Over Six Figures

+Nobody sets out to make the worst home selling mistake, yet it happens.
 When you're wondering about how much can I sell my home for, don't make this common home selling mistake.
-For starters, please know there's a great saying in the real estate business about this kind of pricing mistake.
-To succeed in life, a person wants to be:
+For starters, please know there's a great saying in the real estate business about this kind of selling mistake.
+To succeed in life, a person should strive to be:

 - The First Child